 Identifying the credit risk score of customers based on their nationality, occupation, salary, experience, industry working in, credit history etc is very critical to the banks.
 All this even before providing any service to the customers.
 This is an important Key Performance Index (KPI) for the banks before providing credit or any other products related to finance.

 Introducing a central, integrated finance & risk mechanism which can be ‘instantly’ used for a customer is a major challenge these days.
 Even now, banks fail to produce an instant loan approval due to their inability to predict the risk score of a customer.
-ML could fasten the process of granting credit to customers and avoid the due diligence required that eats a lot of time.
+Combining ML and AI software solutions can significantly speed up the process of granting credit to customers while eliminating the time-consuming due diligence requirements.

 To identify the credit score of the customer, we make use of regression algorithms.
 These algorithms use a statistical process for estimating the relationships among variables.
 Regression analysis helps understand how the typical value of the dependent variable changes when any of the independent variables is varied while having the independent variables fixed.
 These algorithms are widely used in forecasting and prediction, where its use has been accelerated with the field of machine learning.